-As a relatively new industry, there are not many established operators in the medical and adult use cannabis industries whose business models we can follow or build upon.
-Similarly, there is no or limited information about comparable companies available for potential investors to review in making a decision about whether to invest in us.
+As a relatively new industry constrained by varying state regulations, there are not many established operators in the medical and adult use cannabis industry whose business models we can follow or build upon.
+Similarly, there is limited information about comparable companies available for potential investors to review in making a decision about whether to invest in us.